ravi-prakash1907/ravi-prakash1907/README.md

 **ravi-prakash1907/ravi-prakash1907**
 -->

-- 🔭 I’m currently working on end-to-end encrypted Chatroom application using `flask`
+- 🔭 I’m currently working on an end-to-end encryption based Chatroom application using `flask`
 - 🌱 I’m currently learning `Kubernetes`
 - 👯 I’m looking to collaborate on short term `Data Analysis` projects
 - 💬 Ask me about the DevOps concepts